Improving systems of care and services for people with diabetes and their families in rural and remote Australia (NT, FNQ & Kimberley)

 Diabetes in Pregnancy (DIP)

-Dr Diana MacKay - Diabetes in Pregnancy Lead (MPH, MBBS, BA, FRACP)
+Dr Diana MacKay - Senior Research Officer (MPH, MBBS, BA, FRACP)

-Dr Diana MacKay - Diabetes in Pregnancy Lead (MPH, MBBS, BA, FRACP)
+Dr Diana MacKay - Senior Research Officer (MPH, MBBS, BA, FRACP)

 Diana MacKay is a clinician-researcher within the Diabetes Across the Lifecourse: Northern Australia Partnership, and is an endocrinologist at Royal Darwin Hospital where she is the Clinical Lead of Diabetes.
 Diana has research expertise in mixed-methods and program evaluation, in the areas of diabetes and Aboriginal and Torres Strait Islander health.